bowserf/android-cmake-sample/README.md

 - to depends on another native module from your native module
 - to build Android application with native code.

 ## Project

-The application allows to do some computations on 2 numbers given in input.
-Computations are realized by native libraries, written in C/C++, whose the application depends on.
+The application allows you to do some computations on 2 numbers given in input.
+Computations are realized by native libraries, written in C/C++, embedded in the application.
 Each computation is realized by one of the library and each library is imported in a different way using CMake.

 The project contains 4 modules: